The Top 10 Smartest People in the World

-From groundbreaking scientific revelations to revolutionary artistic expressions, these brilliant minds have left an indelible mark on the tapestry of human progress.
+From groundbreaking discoveries in science to revolutionary art, these brilliant minds have left a lasting impact on our progress.

 Note: We've also prepared 10 minute documentary about those geniuses.

-In this article, we’ll embark on a comprehensive journey through the lives and achievements of the top 10 geniuses that lived throughout history in this world.
+In this article, we’ll go on a comprehensive journey through the lives and achievements of the top 10 geniuses who lived throughout history in this world.

 Related: